The People that You Meet When You’re Riding Down the Street

 He was fine, he assured me.
 He rode all the time.
 He just wanted to chat.

-After some obligatory banter about bicycle riding and lady-chasing helped me discern he was just a bored dope slinger with no nefarious designs on me, I told him a little about what I was doing in the area that day and about my interests in South L.A.
+After some obligatory banter about bicycle riding and lady-chasing, I told him a little about what I was doing in the area that day and about my interests in South L.A.

-I had been in Watts earlier in the day, I explained, because I was working on a larger project on the effect of chronic violence on the health of communities.
+I was heading to Watts, I explained, because I was working on a larger project on the effect of chronic violence on the health of communities.

 "Why you goin' to Watts lookin' for that?" he dismissed the idea with a wave.